Rights & Privacy

 Equal Opportunity Policy

-Boston University prohibits discrimination against any individual on the basis of race, color, religion, sex, age, national origin, physical or mental disability, sexual orientation, gender identity, genetic information, military service, or because of marital, parental, or veteran status.
+Boston University prohibits discrimination against any individual on the basis of race, color, religion, sex, age, national origin, physical or mental disability, sexual orientation, gender identity, genetic information, military service, pregnancy or pregnancy-related condition, or because of marital, parental, or veteran status.
 This policy extends to all rights, privileges, programs, and activities, including admissions, financial assistance, educational and athletic programs, housing, employment, compensation, employee benefits, and the providing of, or access to, University services or facilities.
-Boston University recognizes that non-discrimination does not ensure that equal opportunity is a reality.
+Boston University recognizes that nondiscrimination does not ensure that equal opportunity is a reality.
 Accordingly, the University will continue to take affirmative action to achieve equal opportunity through recruitment, outreach, and internal reviews of policies and practices.

 Complaint Procedures in Cases of Alleged Unlawful Discrimination and Harassment